ruahvitulv/ruahvitulv.github.io/terms.md

 #### 7. Cancellation by you

-You can cancel your reservation at any time.
-You can just send the cancellation to us in writing via email.
+You can cancel your reservation at any time, by sending the cancellation to us in writing via email.
 The cancellation will take effect at the time KPYI & RuaYoga send an email confirming the cancellation of the reservation.
 Cancellation charges are £50.
 If you cancel less than 60 days before the start of the yoga retreat, you will lose your deposit completely.
 However, you can cede your place to another person who needs to contact us as soon as possible and end the payment of the yoga retreat as soon as possible to reserve his/her place.
 Returns and refunds are usually performed within 15 working days after you receive our message of confirmation of the cancellation.
 Once the yoga retreat has begun, if for any reason you have to leave earlier, KPYI & RuaYoga cannot repay any compensation.
 In Terms of cancelling the retreat once started, if you are covered by your travel insurance, it is suggested you make appropriate insurance claims.
 We do not assume international bank transfer costs or any transaction fees for any kind of cancellation (Retreat bookings, missed classes or others).